Your weekend planner: Events in and around Prince William

 Saturday Farmers Market: 8 a.m.-1 p.m.
 Commuter Car Park, 9024 Prince William St., Manassas.

 Gainesville Farmers Market: 10 a.m.-2 p.m.
-Local produce, baked goods, live music, cooking demonstrations, and more.
-Gainesville Farmers Market, 13710 Milestone Ct., Gainesville.
+Local produce, baked goods, live music, cooking demonstrations, kid’s events and more.
+Gainesville Farmers Market, 13710 Milestone Court., Gainesville.

-History in Your Hands: 1-3 p.m.
-For visitors of all ages who are blind or have low vision.
-Pre-registration is required, call 703-432-8455.
-National Museum of the Marine Corps, 18900 Jefferson Davis Highway, Triangle.
-Free.

 (0) comments